 Hillman notes the shift from alchemical work done for personal benefit, to that work which leads our focus out into service of the world.
 One of the first of many airy inventions was hot air balloons, leading eventually to the technology of flight.
 Through the use of burning coal and the construction of city gas lines the illumination of the great cities of Europe, America and eventually much of the world had begun.

-Hillman goes on to show us through the discoveries of latter-day alchemists that their work with air itself brings a spirit and a puer sense to their lives and undertakings.
-Here he starts with the work and writings of Humphrey Davy to show us some of that puer spirit and the part he played in the transition from an alchemy of subjective value to a science that serves humanity.
+Hillman goes on to show us, through the discoveries of latter-day alchemists, that their work with air itself brings a spirit and a puer sensibility to their lives and undertakings.
+Here, he starts with the work and writings of Humphrey Davy to show us some of that puer spirit and the part he played in the transition from an alchemy of subjective value to a science that serves humanity.
 Davy’s work in chemistry alone identified 47 new chemical elements.

-Hillman notes the shift in perspectives between those who held to the use of a substance called Phlogiston to explain chemical phenomena and those who advanced the understanding of chemistry through chemical reactions such as oxidation to being pivotal in the transition to modern science.
+Hillman notes the shift in perspectives between those who held to the use of a substance called Phlogiston to explain chemical phenomena and those who advanced the understanding of chemistry through experimenting with chemical reactions, such as oxidation, contributing to a pivotal moment in the transition to modern science.

 This shift in paradigms moves the focus away from qualifying the material world to quantifying and measuring it.

 When Lavoisier designed the shorthand symbol for his principe oxygine, he drew it with sharp points because acids were imagined in the eighteenth century to be composed of atoms with spikes, hence their biting, corrosive effect.
 Phlogiston, through its sulfuric ancestry, was warm, oily, and generous; oxygen, through its acidic ancestry, was corrosive and aggressive.
 The chemical revolution brightened, and soured, the air.